 I'm back at work and so is the U.S. Senate.
 The question is whether it will now take up where it left off before going into recess and finally pass a decent immigration reform bill?

 from anxious and poll-afflicted Republican lawmakers, waded directly into the debate Monday, saying he opposed deportation of undocumented workers already living here.
 With public opinion shifting in favor of some sort of practical compromise, and with the GOP facing a possible political Waterloo

-that could and should be levelled at Bush on this issue — mostly that the President will not be specific in spelling out what sort of deal he wants from Congress.
+that could and should be levelled at Bush on this issue -- mostly that the President will not be specific in spelling out what sort of deal he wants from Congress.
 But even some major Latino groups are applauding

 ''I know this is an emotional debate,'' Bush told the Orange County Business Council. ''But one thing we can't lose sight of is that we are talking about human beings, decent human beings.''

 that "no matter what happens now" we have been witnessing a year of "historic progress" on demystifying and de-stigmatizing the realities of immigration reform.
 For the first time that many of us can remember, there are now measurable voter majorities in favor of reform.
 Says Jacoby:

 Both Democrats and Republicans face a moment of truth.
 In the best of all worlds, GOP reformers - Sens.
 John McCain, Chuck Hagel, Mel Martinez, President Bush and others - would continue to push for change that puts their party on the right side of history.
 And Democrats - the strongly pro-reform Sen. Edward Kennedy, but also others like Senate Minority Leader Harry Reid, who until now has seemed determined to block Republican-led progress at all costs - would come together to join the fight.
 The Republicans would bring momentum, and the Democrats would keep them honest, making sure that whatever passes isn't just a package that looks good on paper, but one that actually works to solve the problem on the ground.